Mohamed123098/Parallel-and-distribuited-system-project/README.md

 # Marketplace system
-                    In this project, you are going to build a distributed online marketplace <br/>
+                    In this project, we built a distributed online marketplace system.
-system.
-This system must be a desktop application that provides at least<br/>
+This system is a desktop application that provides <br/>
 the following features to its clients:<br/>
 i.
 Create a new account.<br/>
 ii.
 Login to his account.<br/>